SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

     :compile: true

     -> @propertyWrapper
-    -> struct EvenNumber {
+    -> struct SmallNumber {
            private var number = 0
            var wrappedValue: Int {
                get { return number }
                set {
-                   if newValue % 2 == 0 {
+                   if newValue > 12 {
-                       number = newValue
+                       number = 12
                    } else {
-                       number = newValue + 1
+                       number = newValue
                    }
                }
            }
        }

-The getter and setter for ``wrappedValue`` contain the rules that ensure only even numbers can be stored.
+The getter and setter for ``wrappedValue`` contain the rules that ensure only small numbers can be stored.
 The setter determines what values can be stored, and the getter simply returns the stored value.
 In this example,